Protesters calling for Israel-Hamas ceasefire arrested in House office building

 Rep. Mike Collins (R-Ga.) posted on X in response to the protests: “Got my sign ready.
 Is the rally in Rayburn of Cannon?” along with a photo of a cardboard sign with “Keep bombing Hamas” written on it.

-Hamas, which is recognized as a terrorist group in the United States, launched an attack on Israel earlier this month, largely targeting civilians, that killed 1,400 people.
+Hamas, which is recognized as a terrorist group by the U.S. and EU, launched an attack on Israel earlier this month, largely targeting civilians, that killed 1,400 people.
 Israel has responded to that attack with an aerial assault of Gaza.

 Rep. Randy Weber (R-Texas) posted online that his “I stand with Israel” sign posted outside his Cannon office was torn during the protests.